roboll/helmfile/README.md

     - ./values/{{ requiredEnv "PLATFORM_ENV" }}/config.yaml # Values file taken from path with environment variable. $PLATFORM_ENV must be set in the calling environment.
     wait: true

+#
+# Advanced Configuration: Helmfile Environments
+#

+# The list of environments managed by helmfile.
+#
+# The default is `environments: {"default": {}}` which implies:
+#
+# - `{{ .Environment.Name }}` evaluates to "default"
+# - `{{ .Environment.Values }}` being empty
+environments:
+  # The "default" environment is available and used when `helmfile` is run without `--environment NAME`.
+  default:
+    # Everything from the values.yaml is available via `{{ .Environment.Values.KEY }}`.
+    # Suppose `{"foo": {"bar": 1}}` contained in the values.yaml below,
+    # `{{ .Environment.Values.foo.bar }}` is evaluated to `1`.
+    values:
+    - environments/default/values.yaml
+  # Any environment other than `default` is used only when `helmfile` is run with `--environment NAME`.
+  # That is, the "production" env below is used when and only when it is run like `helmfile --environment production sync`.
+  production:
+    values:
+    - environment/production/values.yaml
+    ## `secrets.yaml` is decrypted by `helm-secrets` and available via `{{ .Environment.Secrets.KEY }}`
+    secrets:
+    - environment/production/secrets.yaml
+    # Overrides the `environmentDefaults.missingFileHandler` for this environment
+    missingFileHandler: Error

+environmentDefaults:
+  # Instructs helmfile to fail when unable to find a environment values file listed under `environments.NAME.values`.
+  #
+  # Possible values are  "Error", "Warn", "Info", "Debug".
+The default is "Error".
+  #
+  # Use "Warn", "Info", or "Debug" if you want helmfile to not fail when a values file is missing, while just leaving
+  # a message about the missing file at the log-level.
+  missingFileHandler: Error
 ```

 ## Templating